AltspaceVR/AltspaceSDK-wiki/Known-Issues.md

 ## Limitations of SDK
 * Sychronization:
     * Firebase has a latency on the order of 100 ms, so synchronizing fast-moving objects (like bullets) may not work smoothly.
-    * New synchronized objects cannot be added to the scene after the initial `connect()` operation.
+    * New objects cannot be added to FirebaseSync after the initial `connect()` operation.
 (This limitation will be removed in a future version of the SDK).

 [1]: https://chromium.googlesource.com/chromiumos/manifest-versions/+/master/paladin/buildspecs/